openkfw/TruBudget/docs/developer/developer-setup.md

 - SSH:

-Follow the instructions on how to setup your [SSH-connection](https://help.github.com/en/articles/connecting-to-github-with-ssh)
+If you haven't done the SSH setup so far, please follow the instructions on how to setup your [SSH-connection](https://help.github.com/en/articles/connecting-to-github-with-ssh)

 ```bash
 git clone https://github.com/openkfw/TruBudget.git